Model format support¶

 Natively supported model formats¶

 This section gives some more details about the natively supported formats.
-In all cases, the data-types should be in quantized 8-bit integer format (INT8).
+In all cases, the data-types should be in quantized 8-bit integer format (INT8) or quantized 16-bit integer format (INT16), see the supported data-types page for layer-by-layer requirements.

 TensorFlow Lite FlatBuffer format¶